BenediktMehl/DailyNews/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-- Implementing news aggregation from the Hacker News API.
+- Fetching content from URLs is now functional.
 - Structuring the codebase with a superclass for fetching news and a child class for API feeds.
 - Developing a new class to retrieve plaintext content from URLs using OpenAI API if necessary.